Baby Boomer Memory Lane: When Information Wasn’t Instant

 We live in a digital instant information world now.
-I get it or at least am trying to.
-If something happened a minute ago, it's around the world and into whatever kind of hi-tech device you happen to have.
+I get it or at least try to.
+If something happened a half minute ago, it's around the world and into whatever kind of hi-tech device you happen to have.
 We live in a "right now" world of information.

-But here's a surprise for some of the younger folks.
+But here's a surprise.
 It wasn't always that way.

 We got that paper everyday back then.
-Well everyday except Sunday of course.
-It was only them high falutin' big cities that put a paper out on Sundays.
+Well, everyday except Sunday of course.
+It was only them high falutin' big city folks that put a paper out on Sundays.
 So it was Monday through Saturday, 6 days a week.

 And by the way, yes, we would get the Saturday paper on Monday just like clockwork.

 We never questioned it and no one else did either.
 Why did we get the news a day late?
-Well, it was 30 miles to Worthington!
-We used to call that a "fer piece" in those days, so the paper would be a day late.
+Well for cryin' out loud, it was 30 miles to Worthington!
+And because it was that far the paper would be a day late.
 A day late with the local news, sports, who died, who was in the hospital and who had coffee where.

 Oh, the national news was on time.
 As long as you waited for Walter Cronkite Monday through Friday at 5:30pm.